19hours/sg-statutes/Acts/Patents Act.md

 [30/2001]

-(2) The Registrar shall, at the same time as he publishes a notice under subsection (1)(b) in relation to a patent, publish the specification of the patent, the names of the proprietor and (if different) the inventor and any other matters (including the prescribed information under sections 29 and 30) constituting or relating to the patent which in the Registrar’s opinion it is desirable to publish.
+(2) The Registrar shall, at the same time as he publishes a notice under subsection (1)(b) in relation to a patent, publish the specification of the patent, the names of the proprietor and (if different) the inventor and any other matters constituting or relating to the patent which in the Registrar’s opinion it is desirable to publish.

 [UK Patents 1977, s.
 24]

+[Act 15 of 2012 wef 14/02/2014]

 [30/2001]